Paavada

 Paavada is a 2016 Indian comedy drama film directed by G. Marthandan and written by Bipin Chandran, based on the story he co-wrote with Shibin Francis.
 The film is about the life of two alcoholics.
 It stars Prithviraj Sukumaran and Anoop Menon in lead roles along with Miya, Asha Sarath, Nedumudi Venu and Maniyanpilla Raju in supporting roles.
 The film was produced by Maniyanpilla Raju.
 The music was composed by Aby Tom Cyriac and released under the label Muzik 247.

 Paavada released on 15 January 2016.
 The film was a commercial success, grossing at the box office.

 Synopsis

 The film opens with a poem by the Pakistani poet Faiz Ahmad Faiz.
 An alcoholic duo meet at a de-addiction center helps each other to arrange their lives back together with their persistent illness.
 Pambu Joy's married life is in a muddle due to his alcoholism.
-Pavada Babu's life is in pieces due to a film he produced in which Sicily, Joy's mother, was the heroine.
+Pavada Babu's life is in pieces due to a film he produced in which Sicily, Joy's mother, was the heroine, and was directed by his close friend Chandramohan, who died soon after shooting the film.
 For financial gain, the film was adulterated by his friend Eldho.
 Eldho intends to re-release the film's 3D extended version.
 Both Joy and Babu fight through their alcoholism to stop the re-release of the film due to the added pain that it will cause for Babu and to Joy's mother Sicily forms the crux of the story.